Check if you can claim ESA

 You might have got National Insurance credits to fill gaps in your payments.
 For example, if you were getting benefits because you weren’t working or were ill.

-- 1 full year from employment or self-employment and the other full year from National Insurance credits
+- 1 full year of contributions from employment or self-employment and the other full year from National Insurance credits

 If you don’t think you meet the National Insurance conditions or you can’t check your National Insurance record, you should still apply for new style ESA.
+You might meet the National Insurance conditions in other situations.
 The DWP will check your National Insurance record as part of your application.

 Even if you don’t qualify for new style ESA, you might still get National Insurance credits if you have limited capability for work.
-This might help you qualify for ESA in the future.
-If you have a pension it could also add to your contributions.
+These National Insurance credits might help you qualify for ESA in the future.
+They also count as contributions for your State Pension.